 What is Dearness Allowance?

-Dearness Allowance is a cost-of-living adjustment provided to government employees and pensioners.
-It is calculated as a percentage of basic salary and added to total income to reduce the impact of inflation.
+Dearness Allowance is a component of salary paid to government employees and pensioners to offset the impact of inflation on their income.
+It gets calculated as a percentage of the basic salary and added to the total monthly pay.

 Key Highlights of Dearness Allowance